CTAN Comprehensive TeX Archive Network

 nameauth – Name authority mechanism for consistency in body text and index

-Publications, that reference many names, require editors and proofreaders to track those names in the text and index.
-The package offers name authority macros that allow authors and compilers to normalize occurrences of names, variant name forms, and pen names in the text and index.
+Publications that reference many names require editors and proofreaders to track those names in text and index.
+The package offers name authority macros that allow authors and compilers to normalize occurrences of names, variant name forms, and pen names in text and index.
 This may help minimize writing and production time and cost.

 Packagenameauth